 In 2006, the Italian President Giorgio Napolitano conferred a medal to Maestro Lu as recognition for his significant contribution to music for many years.
 A year later, the La Gazza Ladra conducted by Maestro Lu at the Pesaro Rossini Opera Festival was acclaimed the ‘Best Opera of the Year’ in Europe.

 Over the past decades, he has been a guest conductor with many world leading orchestras and opera houses, leading thousands of operas and concerts and releasing dozens of records; he has also developed a close friendship with renowned artists such as Placido Domingo, Valeriy Sokolov, Joshua Bell and Viktoria Mullova.
 Lu was the first Chinese conductor ever to lead the Chicago Symphony Orchestra and has cooperated with the Bayerische Staatsoper in Munich, the Deutsche Oper Berlin, La Scala in Milan, the Leipzig Gewandhaus Orchestra, the Bamberg Symphony, the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome, the Lyon National Orchestra in France, City of Birmingham Symphony Orchestra in Britain, Oslo Philharmonic in Norway, the Finnish Radio Symphony Orchestra as well as all the major Chinese orchestras.
 In 2013, he conducted a concert with the Royal Concertgebouw Orchestra at the Beijing National Centre for the Performing Arts, which received emthusiastic acclaims from the audience.
 In addition to conducting, he was among the jury board for Plácido Domingo’s Operalia, The World Opera Competition in 2012, making him the first-ever Chinese jury in this influential opera competition.
+In 2017, Maestro Lu Jia was one of the overseas representatives attending the CPPCC National Conference, and on May 14 he directed the concert dedicated to the 1st “Belt and Road Summit held in Beijing, with a performance highly praised by both Chinese and foreign leaders.
+He received from the Organization Department of the Communist Party of China the 2017 Thousand Talents Program Award, and in the same year the Great Wall Friendship Award from the Beijing Municipal Government for his outstanding contributions to the city in 2014, 2015 and 2017.

 Since his tenure as Music Director and Principal Conductor of the Macao Orchestra in 2008, Maestro Lu Jia has propelled the orchestra to notable new heights with meticulous training, refined arrangement of programme repertoires and strict selection of guest artists in cooperation.
 He has for many times led the orchestra on tour in Austria, Switzerland, Portugal, Japan, Korea and Taiwan, plus regular concerts in China’s major cultural capitals such as Beijing and Shanghai to expand Macao’s cultural influence and lift the orchestra’s reputation in the world.
 He also spearheaded collaboration between the Macao Orchestra with other world famous orchestras and choirs to stage large-scale musical works which would have been impossible in the past and thereby introducing brand new offerings to local audience.
 It is Maestro Lu’s great honour and pleasure to contribute to the cultural development of Macao.
 He hopes to further serve the community and continue to lead the orchestra as the cultural ambassador of Macao, enabling the world to recognise Macao’s charisma in art and culture whilst promoting Macao’s cultural image to the world.